 George also has a particular interest in work and pensions issues and he sat on the Welfare Reform Bill Committee.

-In September 2012 he entered the Government in the junior post of Parliamentary Private Secretary (PPS) to the Home Secretary Theresa May.
+From September 2012 to March 2015 George was Parliamentary Private Secretary (PPS) to the Home Secretary Theresa May.

 Prior to politics, George was an entrepreneur specialising in start-up businesses.

 His greatest success is the Companion Care chain of veterinary surgeries that may be familiar to those who use the Pets at Home pet superstores.
 He sold the majority of his shareholding in 2002.

 George is married to Janette, who is originally from Florida, and they have three children.